 The Fund partly depends on the cooperation of tenants to receive actual energy data.
 Where actual data cannot be retrieved, clustered data received from grid operators is used to measure the energy performance.
 Although these clusters consist as much as possible of similar buildings, the result is an average of the buildings in the clusters.
-In collaboration with external data providers, a.s.r. real estate is investigating how to increase the share of actual data in order to have a more accurate representation of the energy performance of the portfolio.
+In collaboration with external data providers, a.s.r. real estate started automated data collection of smart meters to have a more accurate representation of the energy performance of the portfolio.